datastax/pulsar-transformations/README.md

 Each step accept an optional `when` configuration that is evaluated at step execution time against current record (i.e. the as seen by the current step in the transformation pipeline).
 The `when` condition supports the [Expression Language](#expression-language) syntax.
 It provides access to the record attributes as follows:
-* `key`: the key portion of the record in a KeyValue schema.
+* `key`: the message key or the key portion of the record in a KeyValue schema.
 * `value`: the value portion of the record in a KeyValue schema, or the message payload itself.
-* `messageKey`: the optional key messages are tagged with (aka.
-Partition Key).
 * `topicName`: the optional name of the topic which the record originated from (aka.
 Input Topic).
 * `destinationTopic`: the name of the topic on which the transformed record will be sent (aka.
 Output Topic).
 * `eventTime`: the optional timestamp attached to the record from its source.
 For example, the original timestamp attached to the pulsar message.